7

 ROI Score: 7/100 · Poor Value

-South University-Montgomery, a private for-profit in Montgomery, AL, scores 7 on the ROI index -- the lowest in this batch and among the weakest profiles in the entire dataset.
+South University-Montgomery, a private for-profit in Montgomery, AL, scores 7 on the ROI index - the lowest in our dataset and among the weakest profiles in the entire dataset.
 Net price is $27,807 against sticker tuition of $18,145, meaning the all-in cost (with fees and living estimates) substantially exceeds tuition.
-Median earnings at six years are $32,500, rising only to $34,421 at 10 years -- almost no growth.
+Median earnings at six years are $32,500, rising only to $34,421 at 10 years - almost no growth.
 The payback period is reported at 999 years, the algorithm's signal that earnings never recoup cost.
 The earnings premium is -0.5% (graduates earn less than a high-school-only baseline), debt-to-earnings is 0.804 against $26,123 median debt, and the completion rate is just 9.1%.
 The three-year repayment rate is 45.3%.
 Enrollment is 299, Pell rate 66%, and the school operates in a regional Alabama market.
-Across nearly every dimension this is a profile of a high-cost institution serving a low-income population with poor outcomes -- the kind of for-profit pattern that has drawn federal scrutiny.
+Across nearly every dimension this is a profile of a high-cost institution serving a low-income population with poor outcomes - the kind of for-profit pattern that has drawn federal scrutiny.

 Payback Period